compusciencing/compusciencing.github.io/_posts/2018-10-08-how-to-write-a-post.md

 git remote add <YOUR_USER> https://github.com/<YOUR_USER>/compusciencing.github.io.git
 git push <YOUR_USER> post-<YOUR_POST_NAME>

-# Submit a pull request on GitHub (or use https://hub.github.com/)
+# Submit a pull request on GitHub (or use https://hub.github.com/ or https://cli.github.com/)
 ```

 Here are links to the GitHub guide for [forking](https://guides.github.com/activities/forking/#fork) and [submitting a pull request](https://guides.github.com/activities/forking/#making-a-pull-request).